Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Discussion

 \subsection{AI vs. Human Message Identification}

 This study illustrated the limitations of humans in trying to identify AI-generated spear phishing messages.
 Our quantitative results show that targets guessed accurately only 52\% of the time, where 50\% would be expected from randomly guessing.
-Qualitative results suggest that many individuals had no idea how to even approach this task, lacking mental models to know what criteria to use to differentiate them.
-This finding aligns with previous studies, such as those comparing AI-generated and human-written poetry, which demonstrate that people often struggle to differentiate between AI and human authorship \cite{kobis_artificial_2020}.
-Our results highlight a need for improved literacy and education for individuals against AI-driven phishing threats.
-One approach is to use LLMs to provide recommendations on how to deal with suspicious messages \cite{heiding_devising_2023}.
-Another is to help users realize that they may expect to get more suspicious personalized messages in the future, given the lowering cost of creating spear phishing messages using AI.
-In the end, differentiating between AI-generated and human-generated messages is not as important as avoiding clicking on suspicious links.
+Qualitative results suggest that many individuals had no idea how to even approach this task, as they struggled to know what criteria to use to differentiate them.
+This finding aligns with previous studies, such as those comparing AI-generated and human-written poetry, which demonstrate that people often struggle to differentiate between AI and human authorship .\cite{kobis_artificial_2020} The inability to reliably differentiate AI- from human-generated messages is significant because it suggests that traditional heuristics for identifying phishing (e.g., grammar or spelling errors) may no longer apply.
+As AI-generated content becomes more refined, training individuals to detect subtle markers of malicious intent—rather than relying on assumed human traits—will be critical.

+Despite their lack of success, targets explained criteria they used when guessing which messages were AI generated.
+Their lack of confidence when assessing the source of messages suggests that their assessment criteria were based more on superficial or heuristic cues rather than hard and fast rules.
+Our results were consistent with previous research about human heuristics for AI-generated language .\cite{jakesch_human_2023} In this study, participants noted that the presence of first-person pronouns, use of contractions, and references to family topics were a sign of a human-authored message.
+However, these cues were not reliable and interestingly, the AI-generated texts that were optimized for perceived humanity were often rated as “more human” than actual human-written ones.
+Our results showed a similar pattern; many targets noted that AI has a writing style that is "overly formal", or "less personal" even though it is not a consistent or reliable marker for AI authorship.